johnwbyrd/logog/readme.markdown

 logog is a highly portable C++ library to facilitate logging of real-time events in performance-oriented applications, such as games.
 It is especially appropriate for projects that have constrained memory and constrained CPU requirements.

-See http://www.logog.org or http://johnwbyrd.github.com/logog/ for more information and complete documentation.
+See http://johnwbyrd.github.com/logog/ for more information and complete documentation.

 General support and discussion is available at http://groups.google.com/group/logog .
 Development support and discussion is available at http://groups.google.com/group/logog-devel .